Oxen-AI/oxen-ai.github.io/src/init.md

 # Where to start?

 First you will want to [install Oxen](./development/installation.md).
 Once you have the tool up and running, we can dive into the implementation details.
+If you already have the tool up and running, feel free to skip directly to learning about [domains](./domains.md) or [how to add a command](./development/add_command.md).

-In order to fully grok the Oxen codebase, it's important to define a few terms and understand the different [domain objects](domains.md).
-This way you'll have the right terminology to build upon and know where to look when adding or debugging features.
-Let's start by learning about [repositories](./domains/repository.md).
+Like any project, let's start by learning how to [build and run](./development/build_and_run.md) the codebase.